Service Charge FAQ

-Across the Bay Area and beyond, kitchen staff are paid hourly wages that are often well above the minimum, but their total compensation lags far behind their service staff counterparts.
+Across the Bay Area and beyond, compensation for kitchen staff lags far behind their service staff counterparts.
 Further increases to the minimum wage will only exacerbate this imbalance unless a new approach is taken.

 How does compensation for service staff compare to when they made minimum wage plus tips?

 On average, our service staff make the same amount per hour in total compensation as they did when they were paid minimum wage plus tips.
 When we switched to a service charge model, we devised a new compensation model for service staff that consists of a hourly wage along with a revenue share system that allows employees to share directly in each night’s revenue.
 The hourly wage portion of their compensation varies depending on the quality of their work.
 By creating a sliding scale, we create the opportunity for growth and advancement, and motivation to excel.

 Why did you remove the tip line from the credit card slip?

 To eliminate any confusion as to whether a further tip is expected.

 We certainly hope not.
 Numerous studies have concluded that there is little to no correlation between quality of service and amount of tip (http://tippingresearch.com/uploads/managing_tips.pdf).
 Studies have also found that women are tipped better than men, that white servers are tipped better than black servers, and that servers who draw smiley faces on the check or touch their customers’ shoulders during service get better tips (unless they are male servers, in which case the opposite is true) (http://tippingresearch.com/uploads/customer_racial_discrimination10-30-06.pdf).